IreneKilgannon/pands-project/README.md

 ```

 <details>
-<summary>Code to Create Histograms Using the plotting.py Module.</summary>
+<summary>Code to Create Histograms using the plotting.py Module.</summary>

 ```python
 # This function is contained in the plotting.py module